 • Share your budget to prove you cannot afford to pay

 Councils must consider all applications.
-They cannot dismiss them out of hand.
+They cannot ignore them.

-You may be able to add council tax arrears to an individual voluntary arrangement (IVA) proposal.
-This would write them off as part of your IVA.
-Your IVA application must be approved by the people you owe, but your local council may not agree to write off these debts.
+With an IVA or protected trust deed, you can include council tax arrears in your proposal.
+But your application must be approved by the people you owe, and your local council may not agree to write off these debts.

 Can bailiffs force entry for council tax?